mohityadav09/Face-Attendance-System/README.md

 5 .Reporting: Generates CSV file for datewise attendance record & keep track of total attendance of each student in realtime database.

 ### Technologies Used
-Python: Programming language used for development.
+1. Python: Programming language used for development.
-OpenCV: Library for computer vision tasks, including face detection and recognition.
+2. OpenCV: Library for computer vision tasks, including face detection and recognition.
-Face Recognition Library: Provides pre-trained models and algorithms for face recognition.
+3. Face Recognition Library: Provides pre-trained models and algorithms for face recognition.
-Firebase: Database and storage solution for storing user information and attendance data.
+4. Firebase: Database and storage solution for storing user information and attendance data.
-Pandas: Library for data manipulation and analysis.
+5. Pandas: Library for data manipulation and analysis.
-CVZone: Library for computer vision utilities and enhancements.
+6. CVZone: Library for computer vision utilities and enhancements.

 ### Usage
+#### Setup
-Setup: Install required dependencies and configure the system.
+1. Install the required dependencies:
-Database: Populate the database with user information and images.
-Recognition: Start the system to recognize faces and record attendance.
-Reporting: Generate attendance reports as needed.
+   ##### pip install -r requirements.txt